Derogations protected species (animal or plant)

 • Published in 2 regional or local newspapers distributed throughout the department.

-By way of derogation, for public maritime domainHowever, these measures are the responsibility of the Minister responsible for marine fisheries.
+By way of derogation, for maritime public domainHowever, these measures are the responsibility of the minister responsible for marine fisheries.

 General